FarronF/limerick-council-meetings/meetings/2017/09/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th July 2017.md

 Circulated, report of the Chief Officer, LCDC dated 12th July, 2017 setting out the

-recommendations of the LCDC on the allocation of funding under the Communities Facilities--- 10
+recommendations of the LCDC on the allocation of funding under the Communities Facilities
+---
+10

 Grant Scheme, 2017.
 It was noted that the guidelines for the scheme specified that the funding